gzachariadis/Python.Challenges/README.md

 ##### Objective

-- Write a Function that splits the string into pairs of two characters.
+- Write a Function that, splits the string into pairs of two characters.

 ##### Constraints